Trackunit/developer-hub/guides/sdk-docs/public-apis/graphql-api.md

     first: 5, // Take first 5 results
     // Any variables your query requires
   },
   context: {
     headers: {
-      "TU-PREVIEW": "<FEATURE-CODE-NAME>" // Look up the feature code name in the schema docs.
+      "TU-PREVIEW": "<FEATURE-CODE-NAME>", // Look up the feature code name in the schema docs.
-    }
+    },
   },
 });
 ```